Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care facilities are designed to address specific challenges associated with cognitive decline, making them a critical resource for families seeking comprehensive and compassionate care for their loved ones.
 While the costs can be significant, they are generally in line with similar services in nearby cities and reflect the intensive care provided.

-Heritage Village Of Platte City enables older adults to receive dementia and Alzheimer’s care in Platte City, Missouri.
-It can accommodate no more than 30 seniors at a time.
-It includes amenities like customized care plans, pet therapy and color-coded rooms to assist with memory and is situated at 15 Wallingford Dr, in 64079 zip code area inside Platte county.
-Heritage Village Of Platte City is duly licensed in Missouri to offer assisted living and memory care, with license number 13182.
+Heritage Village Of Platte City enables dementia sufferers to get memory care in Platte City, Missouri.
+It can provide accommodations to no more than 30 Platte City residents at a time.
+It includes amenities such as routine vital sign and health monitoring, grooming and dressing help and special dementia programs to lower anxiety and is situated at 15 Wallingford Dr, in 64079 zip code area inside Platte county.
+Heritage Village Of Platte City is licensed in Missouri to offer memory care and assisted living, with license # 13182.

 Medicare generally does not cover the cost of memory care in Platte City, Missouri.
 Memory care, a specialized form of long-term care for individuals with Alzheimer’s disease or other forms of dementia, is considered custodial care.
 Since Medicare typically focuses on covering medical treatments, hospital stays, and certain skilled nursing care, it does not fund non-medical services such as assistance with daily living activities often provided in memory care communities.
 However, Medicare may cover specific medical treatments or therapies associated with dementia if provided by a Medicare-certified healthcare provider in Platte City, Missouri.